 Engine idle speed is another very important tuning factor for the z-Start Pro clutch.
-If your idle speed is below your engagement RPM and you lock and then release the rear brake, the z-Start Pro clutch may not automatically re-engage and the bike may "free-wheel".
-By "blipping" the throttle to raise the RPMs, the clutch will re-engage and provide normal compression braking.
+If the idle speed is below your engagement speed and you lock and then release the rear brake, the z-Start Pro clutch may not automatically re-engage and the ATV may "free-wheel".
+By "blipping" the throttle to raise the RPMs, the clutch will re-engage and provide normal compression breaking.

 Most riders prefer consistent compression braking when the rear tire is locked and then released.
-To get consistent compression braking after the rear brake is released, the engagement speed must be below the idle speed.
+To get consistent compression braking after the rear brake is released the engagement RPM must be below the idle speed.
 In other words, the clutch should have some engagement drag at idle.
-Ideally with the bike in first gear on flat ground with no rider aboard, the bike should just be creeping forward.
+Ideally with the ATV in first gear and the engine idling, when the clutch lever is pulled in, RPMs should rise slightly and then drop some when the clutch lever is released.

-If you prefer your bike to free-wheel after the rear tire is locked, make sure your idle speed is well below your engagement speed.
+If you prefer your ATV to free-wheel after the rear tire is locked, make sure your idle speed is well below your engagement speed.
 Higher engagement speeds work better to get your bike to free-wheel after the rear tire is locked.